eerohele/blog.flowthing.me/posts/transducers.markdown

 description: What are transducers and why should I care?
 Here's an attempt to answer that question.
 ---

-So you're a Clojure programmer and you need to apply many transformation steps to a collection of items.
+So you're a Clojure programmer and you need to apply more than one transformation step to a collection of items.
 Like, for example, you have a big list of things, and you need to remove some of them, transform others, then remove duplicates.
 What do you do?

 The stock approach is to reach for the thread-last macro (`->>`).
 It's a fine implement for skinning this particular cat, but, well... what if I told you there's another way?
 In Clojure, we have this thing called [transducers](https://clojure.org/reference/transducers).
 They were made for precisely this sort of thing.

-In this article, it is my noble aim to instill in you an intuition for transducers.
+In this article, it's my noble aim to instill in you an intuition for transducers.
 We'll start by examining the building blocks of transducers to see how they work.
 We'll then make a couple of transducers of our own.
 Finally, we'll look at how you can apply your newfound knowledge of transducers in the real world.

 You're in the target audience of this article if: